AyrtonB/Thames-Water/README.md

 thames_water = ThamesWater(email=email, password=password, account_number=account_number)
 ```

-You can then retrieve your hourly data and convert it into a pandas seriess
+You can then retrieve your hourly data and convert it into a pandas series

 ```python
 from thameswaterclient import meter_usage_lines_to_timeseries